 Évora is the inevitable reference point for anyone coming to the Alentejo inspired by the theme of Heritage.
 Classified by UNESCO as A World Heritage Site, Évora justly occupies an important place in any Cultural Tourism itinerary.

 Its architectural and artistic heritage is so omnipresent and impressive that this alone guides the steps of anyone who loves strolling around with no fixed direction: from the Roman to the Baroque, all the epochs of history are documented with works that fully satisfy the eye and the soul.

 Handicrafts in the Alentejo are changing.
 The time has gone when they were identified only with the rugged faces of the old masters, who worked in clay, iron, pewter, wood, cork, leather, horn, and with the skilled hands of women who painted everyday dishes, made lace, did embroidery or spent endless hours in front of their looms.

-Among the Arts that are establishing the right to have a future, we highlight two: pottery and painting, and finally textiles (the famous carpets of Arraiolos).
-They are linked to two well-defined centers of production/creation, which provide training, can be visited and have products for sale in shops selling regional handicrafts.
+Among the Arts that are establishing the right to have a future, we highlight three: pottery and painting, and finally textiles (the famous carpets of Arraiolos).
+They are linked to two well-defined centers of production/creation, which nowadays provide hands-on training for curious visitors.

 Nature in Alentejo

 A unique and delicate system whose balance is responsible for much of the biodiversity of fauna and flora.